okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-your-web-app/before-you-begin/index.md

 * Have a project or application that you want to add authentication to.

 <!-- * Are building a web app that's rendered by a server.
-    - If you are building a mobile app, see [Sign Users into Your Mobile App].
+    - If you are building a mobile app, see [Sign Users in to Your Mobile App].
-    - If you are building a single-page app, see [Sign Users into Your SPA App] -->
+    - If you are building a single-page app, see [Sign Users in to Your SPA App] -->

 If you don't have an existing app, or are new to building apps, start with this documentation: